 Your junk drawer isn’t hot product

-First, toss aside any idea that you can take old content you have laying around and can quickly flip it for cash.
+First, cast aside any idea that you can take old content you have laying around and can quickly flip it for cash.
 That’s the wrong mindset.
 Rummaging through your junk drawer to make a quick buck only fulfills your needs.
 And don’t think you can just crank out something simple in a single weekend and sell that.
-Your best chance for succeeding in this is developing content that fulfills the needs of other game developers.
+Your best chance for succeeding in this is developing content that fulfills the needs of other game developers, and this requires planning, research, and forethought.
 Being a developer yourself will give you some valuable insights into that, but you’re developing products for a large-scale audience, and that must always be kept in mind.

 Focus on your strengths

 Start from a position of strength.
-Learning a completely new skillset in order to enter a market where people have drastically more experience than you is going to be a frustrating uphill battle.
-To keep yourself motivated and encouraged enough to see this through, focus on creating something using your strongest skillset, with the creative challenge being “how do I design this to save time for a large audience?”
+Don’t learn a completely new skillset to compete in a market already full of experts in that skill.
+That’s a frustrating uphill battle and not worth your time.
+To keep yourself motivated and encouraged enough to see this through, focus on creating something using your strongest skillset.
+The creative challenge is “how do I design this to save the time of a large number of developers?”

 Is there a market for this?

 People purchase content based on their passions and ambitions and the things that inspire and influence them.
 When they shop for content, they think of the pieces they need to assemble into the type of product they want.
-By and large, the most popular type of product I’ve seen overall are specially-designed prototype kits to fit game types, like RTS, RPG, FPS, tower defense, endless runner, etc. People tend to think of the type of game they want to develop first, so this is the first thing they look for to help them get started.
-After that is typically when they look for art and audio.
-With regards to the size of these markets, you would be surprised at how large they are and how lucrative it can be for an independent content developer that’s very good at what they do.
+People first decide on the type of game they want to develop, and the first thing they seek is a “starter kit” for that type.
+The most popular type of product I’ve seen are prototype kits to fit specific game types.
+For example, kits for an RTS, RPG, FPS, tower defense, endless runner, and so on.
+After their prototype is at minimum functionality is when they look for art and audio.
+These markets are surprisingly large and are a great opportunity for independent content developers.

 Popular themes and trends

-Earlier this year there was a big spike in Minecraft-style crafting and construction games, survival games, horror, and zombies all tied into the hot property of the moment, offset by 2 – 8 weeks or however long it took to complete the content once the content creators were inspired.
-People would create things like a series of props likely to be used in survival games, a Blueprint-based crafting system that could be used for either Minecraft or survival games, horror-themed audio packs, modular zombies, etc. They’d analyze the games, reduce them to modular components, then design them to be easily dropped in and fit together to mix and match.
+In early 2015, I saw a spike in Minecraft-style crafting, survival, horror, and zombies.
+Each tied into the hot property of the moment, offset by the weeks it took to develop the content after the inspiration.
+People would create a set of props designed for survival games.
+Another example is a Blueprint-based crafting system for either Minecraft or survival games.
+Others created horror-themed audio packs, modular zombies, animated blood splatters, etc. The creators analyzed the games, reduced them to modular components, then designed content to mix and match.

 Pick a niche

 Pick your genre, theme, style, and platform.
 You can’t be all things to all people.
-If you’re not sure where to start, look at what the top selling games are in the last year, and what the biggest upcoming games are going to be based on the amount of press coverage they get.
+If you’re not sure where to start, look at what the top selling games are in the last year.
+Then research what the biggest upcoming games are, based on press coverage and hype.
 Here’s a sampling of games:

 Select your audience

 This is a reasonable spread of the art styles and types of games that move a lot of units.
 These are the kinds of games that get the most attention from people at a broad level.
-These games set broad trends that people are likely to emulate on their own projects.
-However, most of these are gigantic AAA productions, and the type of developers that are going to purchase content are going to be smaller teams without AAA budgets.
-It’s important to factor that in, and stay in touch with what’s going on in the indie game dev community.
+They set trends that aspiring independent developers will emulate for their own projects.
+However, most of these are big-budget AAA productions.
+Customers seeking themed content inspired by these trends are usually small teams with modest budgets.
+It’s important to factor that in, and to stay in touch with what’s going on in the indie game dev community.
 Keep an eye on those trends, ebbs, and flows.